pnavaro/fortran-vs-julia/README.md

-# A Cheatsheet for Julia Syntax: Comparison with Fortran
+# Julia Syntax: Comparison with Fortran

 This is a simple cheatsheet and some performance comparison for scientific programmers who are interested in discover Julia.
 It is not an exhaustive list.
 This page is inspired from [A Cheatsheet for Fortran 2008 Syntax: Comparison with Python 3](https://github.com/wusunlab/fortran-vs-python/).